Responsive Design in Sketch — Part 1

 In the next part of this article I will cover Anima’s Auto-layout plugin.
 It has more features and also it looks more usable.
 You can use them together too, so I will explain things in detail and leave the choice to you.

-Follow me to stay updated and please recommend if you liked!
+Follow me to stay updated and please applaud if you liked!